Founding Researchers

 Katrina Yezzi-Woodley

-Katrina Yezzi-Woodley is a National Science Foundation 2022 SBE Postdoctoral Research fellow at Colorado State University.
-Her research mentor is Dr. Michael Pante.
+Katrina Yezzi-Woodley is a National Science Foundation 2022 SBE Postdoctoral Research fellow at University of Minnesota.
+Her research mentor is Dr. Gil Tostevin.
 Katrina earned her Ph.D in biological anthropology at the University of Minnesota.
 She is interested in how meat-eating impacted human behavioral evolution.
-Her research focuses on how early humans were breaking bones for marrow, especially in a landscape where they competed with threatening, large-bodied carnivores for food...
+Her research focuses on how early humans were breaking bones for marrow, especially in a landscape where they competed with threatening, large-bodied carnivores for food resources...

 Faculty and Graduate Student Researchers